isisaddons-legacy/isis-module-security/README.md

 where:

 * the `PasswordEncryptionServiceUsingJBcrypt` is an implementation of the `PasswordEncryptionService`.
-This is mandatory (local users, including the default `isis-module-security=admin` administrator user) must be authenticated using the password service.
+This is mandatory; local users (including the default `isis-module-security-admin` administrator user) must be authenticated using the password service.
 If required, any other implementation can be supplied.

 * The `PermissionsEvaluationServiceAllowBeatsVeto` is an implementation of the `PermissionsEvaluationService` that